 Do you have the right engineers, architects, and designers on board?

-Build out a team with the expertise you need to wind up with the best possible version of your commercial construction project.
+Build out a team with the expertise you need to achieve the best possible version of your commercial construction project.
+Your general contractor, especially if they’ve been in the commercial construction industry for while, will be able to help you plug in the best subcontractors in the area.

 This is another big reason why you want to make sure you can trust your contractor.
 Your contractor is really only as good as the subcontracting team that they pull together.